Define geology as a science and understand the basic methods of science used in geology and related scientific disciplines

 - Why does Japan have so many active volcanoes and earthquakes?

 - Do you enjoy eating, cooking, or gardening?

 - Do you enjoy bottled, spring, or tap water?

-While some of those questions are obviously geology related, it may take so exploring to find the answers to all of them.
+While some of these questions are obviously geology related, it may take some exploring to find the answers to all of them.
 Throughout the course, you will learn the information necessary to answer these questions and others like them.
 We will see that geology is not just rocks but is far more encompassing than that.
 However, I can’t let this introduction go by without saying GEOLOGY ROCKS!